Shivaae/Disaster-Response-Pipelines/README.md

 3. Go to http://0.0.0.0:3001/<br>

-GitHub Link:<br>
+# GitHub Link:<br>

-The The Github link to see the code is https://github.com/Shivaae/Disaster-Response-Pipelines <br>
+The Github link to see the code is https://github.com/Shivaae/Disaster-Response-Pipelines <br>

-Acknowledgement:<br>
+# Acknowledgement:<br>

 I would like to thanks Figure Eight and Udacity for providing the Dataset.<br>